joelvaneenwyk/joelvaneenwyk.github.io/content/_index.md

 +++
-title = "About"
+title = "Joel Van Eenwyk"
 +++

 ## Introduction

-⚠ This is all a work in progress.
+⚠ 🚧 This is a work in progress.

 {{< figure class="avatar" src="/avatar.jpg" >}}